trunschk/backtrace/README.md

 NOTE: Didn't test this on Windows yet.
 Should work.. but don't know how well.

-## Alternatives

-* [colored_traceback](https://github.com/staticshock/colored-traceback.py) provides a way to color your tracebacks to make them more readable.
-It's a nice little tool but lacks actually re-formatting the traceback which is what the biggest problem is from my POV.

 ## Installation

 backtrace officially supports Linux and OSX on Python 2.7 and 3.4+.
 Python 2.6 will also probably work, but with no guarantees.